 20 Kid-Friendly Things To Do In Memphis This Summer

-Shelby County School’s last day of school is approaching fast, and I can already sense the anticipation from parents who are wondering how to fill a whole summer with activities.
+The last day of school is coming soon (or already gone) and I can already sense the anticipation from parents who are wondering how to fill a whole summer with activities.

 With that in mind, here’s a list of 20 kid- and family-friendly things to do in Memphis in the summer.

+I know everyone knows about the Memphis Zoo and the awesome Children’s Museum (and their new Carousel).
 Some of these things you may have done before, but I hope some are new to you and your family.
-Most of them are under $10 a person.
+Most of them are under $10 a person or affordable.
 Another thing: most of these are fun for adults, too, especially for a date or friend’s day out.
 I’ve included an additional option for grown-ups where appropriate.

 1. Have milkshakes at the historic A. Schwab on Beale

-Shakes are $6, but the quirky atmosphere of a hodgepodge general store makes it worth it.
+Shakes aren’t super cheap, but the quirky atmosphere of a hodgepodge general store makes it worth it.
 (Grown folks version: try boozy milkshakes at The Arcade)

 2. Explore the state-of-art Woodland Discovery Playground at Shelby Farms